yashumayank/FastNeo/README.md

 # RNA-neoepitopes
 This tool has been developed to detect neoepitopes from published resources in the cell free RNA.
-It supports detection of neoepitopes from IEDB, TSNAdb, neoepitopes produced via the gene fusion events described in ChimerKB and ChimerPub (YE Jang et al. 2020: https://doi.org/10.1093/nar/gkz1013), and neoepitopes produced transcription of Transposable elements (NM Shah et al. 2023: https://doi.org/10.1038/s41588-023-01349-3).
-Cancer specific neoepitopes: TSNAdb and Transposable elements
+It supports detection of neoepitopes from IEDB, TSNAdb, and neoepitopes produced via the gene fusion events described in ChimerKB and ChimerPub (YE Jang et al. 2020: https://doi.org/10.1093/nar/gkz1013).
+Cancer specific neoepitopes: TSNAdb

 # REFERENCES/AUTHOR